 This is known as configuring the data acquisition process and is done before collecting the data.

-The ability of LabVIEW to take in data from an external source, process it and send processed data back to control external devices is what distinguishes LabVIEW from other softwares.
-The collected data is called waveform in LabVIEW.
-This data can be displayed, analyzed, modified or stored.
+The ability of LabVIEW to take in data from an external source, process it, and send processed data back to control external devices is what distinguishes LabVIEW from other software.
+The collected data is called a waveform in LabVIEW.
+This data can be displayed, analyzed, modified, or stored.

 Sensor and Transducer